-Almost 90% of all flowering plants and Approximately 30% of our food crops depend on animal pollinators.
-Honeybees alone pollinate more than 90 different kinds of food crops – check out this list. in the united states, pollination by honeybees produces $20 billion+ worth of products annually.
+Almost 90% of all flowering plants and approximately 30% of our food crops depend on animal pollinators.
+Honeybees alone pollinate more than 90 different kinds of food crops we rely on.
+In the United States, honeybee pollination produces over $20 billion worth of products annually.

-The bees role as a pollinator effects our entire ecosystem and the delicate balance of life on this planet - well beyond just the effect on our food crops.
+The bee's role as a pollinator affects our entire ecosystem and the delicate balance of life on this planet - well beyond just the effect on our food crops.

-colony collapse disorder (ccd), the use of harmful pesticides, varroa mites and other pests, and mono-cropping trends in our agricultural industry among other factors have a huge impact on the honeybee population. according to bee informed, 45.2% of honeybee colonies were lost last year.
+Colony Collapse Disorder (CCD), the use of harmful pesticides, varroa mites and other pests, and mono-cropping trends in our agricultural industry, among other factors, have a huge impact on the honeybee population.
+According to Bee Informed, over 40% of honeybee colonies in the US were lost in 2019-20.
 A fear of bees and bee stings also drives people to kill them and destroy their habitat.

-– support your local beeekeeper! buy real local raw honey, fruits, and vegetables whenever possible!
+- Support your local beeekeeper!
+Buy real local raw honey and organic fruits and vegetables whenever possible!

-– be concious while gardening or tending to your lawn. refrain from using neonicotinoids or other harmful pesticides, fungicides, or herbicides. plant native pollinator friendly plants and reduce the amount of open grass space. don’t weed out everything! check out the us fish & wildlife’s guide to planting for pollinators.
+- Be conscious while gardening or tending to your lawn.
+Refrain from using neonicotinoids or other harmful pesticides, fungicides, or herbicides.
+Plant native pollinator friendly plants and reduce the amount of open grass space.
+Don’t weed out everything!
+Check out the US Fish & Wildlife’s guide to planting for pollinators.

-– consider keeping bees. there’s many easy to care for hives and companies and organizations to help you get started.
+- Consider keeping bees.
+There are many easy to care for hives and organizations to help you get started.